techsoft3d/KinematicsToolkit/README.md

 In addition to the core Kinematics Toolkit classes this repo contains an experimental Editor Environment for interactively creating Kinematics Hierachies, setting up animations and exporting those to JSON.

+For questions/feedback please send an email to guido@techsoft3d.com or post in our forum https://forum.techsoft3d.com/ .

 **Limitations:**
 * **This library is not an officially supported part of HOOPS Communicator and provided as-is.**
 * This engine is not meant as a mathematically precise solver for arbitrary complex mechanical systems.
 Its main purpose is to provide the ability to efficently animate a CAD model for which its movement properties are known.